ufs-community/uwtools/docs/sections/user_guide/cli/mode_config.rst

 Examples
 ^^^^^^^^

-The examples that follow use YAML file ``config.yaml`` with content
+The examples in this section use the YAML file ``config.yaml`` with the following contents:

 .. code-block:: yaml